bens4lsu/theskinny-publish/Content-page-parts/homeMain.md

 Some of the pages aren't back up yet, but I'm working on it.
 The pink color on the links means blood -- not there yet.
 The content still exists, and it will be back before long.

+I have some work to do as far as touching every page too.
+I'm fixing dead links, missing images, and formatting ugliness.
+Lots of early blog posts use html tables to lay out images, wich will give you the vapors if you understand what I'm talking about.

 Meanwhile, there is a <a href="/x/shitjohnsaid">new quote page</a>, <a href="/blog2">new blog posts</a>, and almost certainly, <a href="pgHome">new image galleries</a> that you haven't seen yet.